mustafa-siddiqui/design-patterns/README.md

 - Search for `new` or where the objects are being instantiated
 - Nouns are ‘cute’ but verbs are where it’s at
 - Separate policy and mechanism (mechanism: this class is usually more capable than what the requirements allow)
-- For every domain object, write a visitor interface and one liner `accept()` LOL
 - Break code violently, not silently
 - Inheritance is not the mechanism for reuse